 And it gets better!
 What if you could predict the effectiveness of your business processes in the future?
 This is where the power of analytics is truly realized.
 Staying with our service management example, you can use PA to forecast KPI’s like open incidents, so now you can see not only where we were and where we are today, but where we’re headed in the future as illustrated below . . .

 Is PA just for Service Management?

 I’ve limited this discussion to the IT service desk for sake of expediency.
 However, PA is available and can be applied to almost any ServiceNow application.
-So, we could have easily focused the discussion on problem and change requests, or we could apply similar measurement strategies towards your HR, CSM, SecOps or ITBM application.
+So, we could have easily focused the discussion on the problem and change requests, or we could apply similar measurement strategies to your HR, CSM, SecOps, or SPM (formerly ITBM) application.

 ROI for Enterprise Software?

-Often times, I ask customers if they can tell me whether they’re realizing the full value from their ServiceNow investment.
+Oftentimes, I ask customers if they can tell me whether they’re realizing the full value of their ServiceNow investment.
 The most common response is “I’m not sure” or “how do you measure this?”
-Regardless of which module you are using, at some point you will probably want to track the progress and adoption of the technology or measure the return on your software investment back to the organization.
+Regardless of which module you are using, at some point, you will probably want to track the progress and adoption of the technology or measure the return on your software investment back to the organization.